johnbayko/hicp/docs/hicp.rst

       the content, so don't count on it.
       Wait for a "changed" event and set the attributes then.

-    The application should send all attributes which it supports, even if none of them are applied to the content, in order to allow the user agent to identify which attributes the application will accept, and provide mechanisms for changing those which are supported
+    The application may send all attributes which it supports, even if none of them are applied to the content, in order to allow the user agent to identify which attributes the application will accept, and provide mechanisms for changing those which are supported